Buzz Lightyear: Design

 Further changes to the character followed during the development.
 Lasseter considered a one-man band toy to be an outdated idea and decided to change Tinny to an action figure, similar to G.I.
 Joe.
 He said, "we started to analyze what a little boy would get these days that would make him so excited that he stopped playing with anything else."
 G.I.
 Joe was Lasseter's favorite character in childhood, but later Tinny evolved into a space hero similar to Major Matt Mason.
 This character then went through various design iterations, initially named Lunar Larry, which was then changed to Tempus and then Morph, who wore a red space suit.
 Finally, the dummy character was redesigned into a stuffed cowboy doll named Woody and Morph became Buzz Lightyear.
 Buzz was designed to be the ultimate child's toy.
 Lasseter recalled, "We reached back to every favorite idea we could remember.
 And that of course had to involve outer space".
 The team knew that being a space hero, Buzz's frame needed to be strong so that it could endure through many space missions, so they designed him with many holes for screws and rivets so that it was clear how he was constructed.
 They took inspiration from other action figures, incorporating a "karate chop action" into the arms.
 Buzz was also designed with pop out wings with landing lights to give children the ability to make him fly and a blinking red light bulb on his wrist to act as a laser.
-A button was included on his chest, which when pushed, provides digitised audio.
+A button was included on his chest, which provides digitised audio when pushed.
 The lime green and purple color scheme in Buzz's design was created by Lasseter while sketching the character and was chosen as an apology to his wife for working late; lime green was the favorite color of Lasseter and purple was his wife's favorite.
 The appearance of television actor Ed Kemmer was also an inspiration for Lightyear.
 Kemmer played Commander Buzz Corry in Space Patrol, one of the first science-fiction series on American television.

 Buzz Lightyear was named in honor of Apollo 11 astronaut Buzz Aldrin, the second person to walk on the Moon.
 The film producers thought that Aldrin had "the coolest astronaut name".
 Aldrin acknowledged the tribute when he pulled a Buzz Lightyear toy out during a speech at NASA.
 Aldrin did not receive any endorsement fees for the use of his nickname.
 In 2009, he admitted to being exasperated by Disney using his name for the character: "You don't want to tangle with Disney, the friend of children.
 You don't want to challenge their lawyers – for sure, you're going to lose."